Fourth of July Fireworks Phobia

 Dr. Lisa Feinstein DVM MPH

-July 4 is coming soon.
+New Year’s is here.
 If your dog has a fireworks and loud noise phobia, you should be prepared.
 Some dogs get so scared that they can harm themselves and cause damage to the house and their surroundings.

 Fortunately you can plan for fireworks, unlike thunderstorms, which can have their own booms and shudders without much warning.
 If you are a naturalist and want to try natural products before medicating your dog, you could try a thunder jacket and an Adaptil collar, which releases calming pheromones.
 Put these on your dog 12 hours before the fireworks begin.
-You can even try them out days before July 4 to see their effect.
-They are safe but not reliable for July 4 or thunder phobia.
+You can even try them out days before Fourth of July to see their effect.
+They are safe but not reliable for fireworks or thunder phobia.

 Veterinarians dispense a tranquilizer tablet called Acepromazine.
 It will reliably sedate your dog for 8 hours.
 It is relatively safe, but in geriatric or heart patient animals or those sensitive to anesthetics, Acepromazine should be used cautiously.